 "I opted not to sit at home as I see many other young people do after completing their studies.
 I chose to come here and learn new skills.
 I do beadwork and make bracelets, necklaces and earrings which we sell and earn a decent living," Umutoni told RBA.

 "They do the art but mostly, they do not know where and how to market it, how to call and communicate with the clients so that’s where I come in.
 I help them with marketing.
-Most of the deaf and dumb people just sit at home because they fear to knock on doors of opportunity because of their limitation in communication.
+Most of the deaf people just sit at home because they fear to knock on doors of opportunity because of their limitation in communication.
 But I advocate for them and also encourage them to value themselves because if they don’t, nobody will," Bizimana said.

 "Our ears do not hear, but our mind is very sharp.
 To hear, we use our eyes and to speak, we use our hands, and we understand the different languages.
 So people should change their perception of us," Bizimana added.

-Just like any other able-bodied person, the deaf and dumb have their hobbies and for PRINCE NAHIMANA, swimming does the trick after a long day of hard work, a hobby he says helps him relax and inspires new ideas for his artwork.
+Just like any other able-bodied person, the deaf have their hobbies and for PRINCE NAHIMANA, swimming does the trick after a long day of hard work, a hobby he says helps him relax and inspires new ideas for his artwork.

 FATIMA TESI Reports